-Trump weighs economic impact of shutdown as backlash grows
+Trump says he intends to reopen country in weeks, not months

 He said he has been urging his former colleagues to selectively open the economy in ways that minimize the public health risk with more testing and, for instance, taking people's temperature in public places, as they are now doing in other countries.

-"There's no good solutions here, there's just bad solutions," Moore conceded.
-"And to me the worst solution is to just grind our economy to a halt."
+“There’s no good solutions here.
+There’s just bad solutions," Moore conceded.
+“And to me, the worst solution is to just grind our economy to a halt.”

-Kevin Hassett, the former chairman of the Council of Economic Advisers, has also argued that, if coronavirus crisis drags on for months, "we're going to have to either have a great depression or figure out a way to send people back to work, even though that's risky" — by, for instance, having people work with masks and implementing widespread testing.
-Hassett just rejoined the White House to advise Trump on the pandemic.

 Other economists warned that if Americans return to work too soon, there could be recurring outbreaks that would only worsen a recession.
 But if the period of isolation continues for too long, there will be a steep cost in trying to restart and sustain economic growth.

-Joe Brusuelas, chief economist at the consultancy RSM, said lifting restrictions after 15 days would be "potentially a profound policy mistake" because it could lead to a second or third wave of outbreaks that would do even more harm to economic growth.
-Additional outbreaks could be an even greater risk because the government might lack the political authority to respond given the extraordinary steps already being taken.
+Joe Brusuelas, chief economist at the consultancy RSM, said lifting restrictions after 15 days would be “potentially a profound policy mistake" because it could lead to a second or third wave of outbreaks that would do even more harm to economic growth.

 “We got one shot to get this all right,” Brusuelas said, noting that Trump has a great deal at stake personally, given the upcoming election in November.
 “The last thing one would want to do from an economic policy perspective is to elevate one's electoral interests above that of the economy or, most importantly, public health.”

 Analysts at Morgan Stanley estimated Monday that the economy will shrink at a record-breaking annualized pace of 30% in the second quarter.
 The unemployment rate would surge to 12.8% — the highest level ever in data that go back to the 1940s.
-But this forecast assumes the outbreak peaks in late April, after which there would be fewer reasons to restrict economic activity and a sharp rebound would begin in the June-August quarter, leading to solid growth in 2021.
+But this forecast assumes the outbreak peaks in late April, after which there would be fewer reasons to restrict economic activity, and a sharp rebound would begin in the June-August quarter, leading to solid growth in 2021.

 Austan Goolsbee, an economist at the University of Chicago and a former adviser to President Barack Obama, says there is no real tension between containing the outbreak and preserving the U.S. economy.
 He has repeatedly emphasized that halting the outbreak is needed so that growth can resume as companies feel comfortable hiring and consumers ramp up spending.